Optimal Enumeration of Eulerian Trails in Directed Graphs: Introduction

 where $\totalETs$ is the number of Eulerian trails that start at node $s$, and $\totalArbs$ is the number of arborescences rooted at node $s$.
 Thus, $\totalETs$ is obtained by multiplying $\totalArbs$ by the number of permutations of the edges outgoing from each node ($\prod_{u\in V}(r_u-1)!$).
 One can compute $\totalArbs$ as a determinant~\cite{DBLP:books/daglib/0009415} by Kirchhoff's theorem~\cite{Tutte1948}.
 Since computing a determinant is equivalent to matrix multiplication~\cite{det}, counting Eulerian trails in $G$ requires $\cO(\textrm{poly}(m))$ time.
 However, as matrix multiplication requires $\Omega(n^2)$ time and space, and since the lower-upper (LU) decomposition of the underlying Laplacian matrix is susceptible to numerical issues~\cite{DBLP:journals/siammax/Foster94,DBLP:books/daglib/0086372,DBLP:books/daglib/0007208}, Conte et al.~\cite{DBLP:conf/fct/ConteGLPPP21} developed an alternative, combinatorial algorithm for counting $\totalETs$ exactly in $\cO(m\cdot \totalETs)$ time; in fact, their goal was to \emph{assess} whether $\totalETs \geq z$, for some input parameter $z$.

 For enumerating Eulerian trails in directed graphs, one could naturally resort to first enumerating the arborescences in $G$ and then exploiting the insight of the BEST theorem to enumerate the Eulerian trails in $G$: every arborescence corresponds to at least one Eulerian trail.
-The fastest algorithm for enumerating arborescences takes $\cO(m\log n + n + \totalArbs \log^2 n)$ time~\cite{DBLP:conf/isaac/Uno98}.
-Thus, unfortunately, using this algorithm, which has not been improved for 28 years, seems unlikely to lead to an optimal enumeration of Eulerian trails.
+For over two decades, the fastest algorithm for enumerating arborescences in $G$ took $\cO(m\log n + n + \totalArbs \log^2 n)$ time, where $n=|V|$, $m=|E|$, and $\totalArbs$ is the number of arborescences in $G$~\cite{DBLP:conf/isaac/Uno98}.
+Since Uno's algorithm does not lead to an optimal enumeration of Eulerian trails in directed graphs, we were motivated to develop a direct algorithm for this problem.
 Interestingly, the algorithm by Conte et al.~\cite{DBLP:conf/fct/ConteGLPPP21} can be lifted to an enumeration algorithm with some effort~\cite{TKDD2025}, but it still requires $\Theta(m\cdot \totalETs)$ time.

-Our central contribution here is a remarkably simple algorithm to \emph{directly} enumerate Eulerian trails in directed graphs in the \emph{optimal} $\cO(m + \totalETs)$ time.
-Thus, we complete the complexity landscape of computing Eulerian trails in undirected and directed graphs; see \Cref{tab:landscape}.
+Our central contribution here is a remarkably simple algorithm to \emph{directly} enumerate Eulerian trails in directed graphs in the \emph{optimal} $\cO(m + \totalETs)$ time.\footnote{An implementation of this algorithm written by Jeroen op de Beek is made available at \url{https://github.com/Jeroenodb/Optimal-Enumeration-of-Euler-Trails}.} Thus, we complete the complexity landscape of computing Eulerian trails in undirected and directed graphs; see \Cref{tab:landscape}.
 Furthermore, our algorithm has the following important consequences: \begin{itemize}[noitemsep] \item It improves on an implementation of the BEST theorem for counting Eulerian trails in directed graphs when $\totalETs=o(n^2)$---only to \emph{construct} the underlying Laplacian matrix, $\Omega(n^2)$ time is required. \item It improves the combinatorial $\cO(m\cdot \totalETs)$-time algorithm of Conte et al.~\cite{DBLP:conf/fct/ConteGLPPP21} for counting Eulerian trails in directed graphs.
 Like the algorithm of Conte et al., our algorithm is also combinatorial. \end{itemize}